kumahq/kuma-website/docs/docs/dev/policies/service-health-probes.md

 Compared to `HealthCheck` policies, Health Probes have the following advantages:

 - knowledge about health is propagated back to `kuma-cp` and is visible in both in Kuma GUI and Kuma CLI
-- scalable with thousands of Dataplanes
+- scalable with thousands of data plane proxies

 Unlike `HealthCheck` policies, Health Probes:
 - only updates when `kuma-cp` is up and running and the proxy can connect to it.
-- doesn't check connectivity between Dataplanes.
+- doesn't check connectivity between data plane proxies.

-Every `inbound` in the Dataplane model has a `health` section:
+Every `inbound` in the `Dataplane` model has a `health` section:

 ```yaml
 type: Dataplane